External MCP Clients

 MCP server https://mcp.tropikal.ai/mcp does not implement OAuth | The client could not discover the TROPIKAL-ID authorization flow from the MCP server. | Confirm the server URL is exactly https://mcp.tropikal.ai/mcp, then remove and re-add the connection.
 If it still fails, report the exact time and client used. |

-Bearer token required | The endpoint was opened without an authorized access token.
-This is expected for a direct unauthenticated request. | Add the server through the client connection flow instead of opening the endpoint directly. |
+Bearer token required | The endpoint was opened directly or without client authorization. | Add the server through the client connection flow instead of opening the endpoint directly. |

 | Signed into the wrong account | The client is connected to a different TROPIKAL-ID session than expected. | Disconnect the MCP server, sign out of the wrong Tropikal account, then connect again. |

-| Action denied | The account or approved access does not allow that MCP action. | Start with a read-only request, then reconnect if the client needs draft or commit access. |
+| Action denied | The account or approved access does not allow that MCP action. | Start with a read-only request, then reconnect if the client needs additional MCP scopes or the website owner needs to expose more actions. |

 Reporting an issue